MartinHinz/bayser-web/README.md

 uv run streamlit run app.py
 ```

-The app calls Bayser in a subprocess using the current Python environment.
+The app calls BaySer in a subprocess using the current Python environment.

 ## Related repository